therealseanwallace/jetNextFrontend/README.md

 - A Next.JS app hosted with Vercel.
 See below for [REPO](https://github.com/therealseanwallace/jetNextFrontend):

 - ~~A Node.JS/Express app which presents a RESTful API with a single GET route which the client can use to get tenders from the database.~~ This is now deprecated.
-The code is in the old [repo](https://github.com/therealseanwallace/freeEducationTenders) for posterityu, but I'm instead using Next.JS' getServerSideProps to fetch data directly from MongoDB using Mongoose.
+The code is in the old [repo](https://github.com/therealseanwallace/freeEducationTenders) for posterity, but I'm instead using Next.JS' getServerSideProps to fetch data directly from MongoDB using Mongoose.

 ## Motivation